**First posted in 2016

 Each evening, around 6pm, I will be sharing the challenge for the next day so that you can take a few moments in the evening to mentally prepare.
 I’ve always liked having an assignment explained to me, and that’s pretty much what these posts will be.
 A detailed explanation of what you are to do in your 10 minutes of decluttering and cleaning up.
 I hope to inspire you, and learn from you, during our nightly posts over the next several weeks.

 And I think that just about wraps it up for the Combat Clutter “pre-game”.
-Print out your check list, get your bins ready, join the Combat Clutter community, and I’ll see you back here starting tonight at 6pm for your Day 1 assignment.
+Print out your check list, get your bins ready, join the 40 Bags in 40 Days Challenge community, and I’ll see you back here starting tonight at 6pm for your Day 1 assignment.